1) Items to Consider before making an appointment:

 *Cats in carrier.
 We have lender-carriers.

-If you are not signed up for a Municipal Program (City of Fort Pierce, City of Port Saint Lucie, Saint Lucie County), you must show proof of income-qualifications.
+If you are not signed up for a Municipal Program (City of Fort Pierce or Saint Lucie County), you must show proof of income-qualifications.
 Documents include, but are not limited to:

 *Taxes showing Income below National Poverty definition

 *WIC *Veteran *School Lunch *Student ID *Medicaid/Medicare *Disability *Food Stamps *Unemployment *Local low-income support programs (House of Hope, Church-sponsored, SalvationArmy)

 In Step 1 you would have found the cost for each municipal program.
-If you are not coming through a program, the cost is as follows:
+If you are coming through our Operation SOS Low Income Program, the cost is as follows:

 Dog: $100 Cat: $50 (Includes rabies vaccine & microchip)

 5) Day of Surgery:

 No breakfast for Dogs over 4 months old

 Always offer water: Do NOT withhold water EVER.

 NO late arrivals will be accepted.

 Stay in your car until you are directed by Staff to do otherwise.
 Highly aggressive dogs are present, potentially endangering you/your pet.
 We are not responsible for dog attacks if you approach the Van with your pet without Staff direction.

 We cannot accept anyone but the Pet Owner signing the legal consent forms.
 If you are sending someone else to drop off your pet, you must make arrangements beforehand.